 You never want to hear a doctor tell you that you have cancer.
 After all, cancer is a very serious illness with an unfortunately high mortality rate.
-But cancer doesn’t just afflict humans.
+But cancer doesn’t just impact humans.
 Although cancer is more common in both humans and in other animals like dogs, cats can get cancer, too.
 However, it can often be difficult to detect in cats.
 Here are five signs to watch for and an explanation of why it can be so hard to notice in cats.

 Hiding All the Time